gw67-alt/Physics/setup-md.md

 1. Mount oscillator base plate at position D4
 2. Install piezoelectric actuator, securing with non-magnetic fasteners
 3. Attach blocking medium to actuator using the supplied mounting adapter
+4. Install diffraction grating (1200 lines/mm) onto the blocking medium:
+   - Use the precision alignment jig to ensure grating lines are perpendicular to beam path
+   - Secure grating with cyanoacrylate adhesive applied at corners only
+   - Allow 24 hours curing time before operation
+   - Verify grating surface is free of dust particles using microscope inspection
-4. Verify blocking medium intersects beam path completely when activated
+5. Verify blocking medium with grating intersects beam path completely when activated

 #### Electronic Connection